-As I prepared for bed last night, Alexi texted me a picture of paella cooking over a beach fire; he spoke of silly talk about imaginary bad words.
+As I prepared for bed last night, Alexi sent me a picture of paella cooking over a beach fire; he texted about silly talk regarding imaginary bad words.
 He and Cal are away for the weekend with almost all of the dads and sons in the third grade.
 Since kindergarten, their camping trips have marked the beginning and end of the school year.
-I lay thinking about them as I drifted off to sleep until a random, overwhelming impulse to write a letter pulled me briefly back to the surface.
+I lay thinking about them as I drifted off to sleep.

 The next thing I knew, Abbott was rousing me to eat the eggs and toast he prepared.
 We went to the barbershop, and afterward, caught up on the neighborhood gossip walking to and from the farmer’s market.
 A small child told me Nelly looked like a roasted marshmallow.